Biden and Italy's Meloni to hold talks at time of worries about Ukraine, political headwinds at home

 Meloni's popularity will be further tested with four more regional elections in 2024 and nationwide elections for Italy's representatives to the European parliament set for June.

-Meloni’s visit to Washington comes after she traveled to Kyiv last week to host a Group of Seven leaders meeting with Ukrainian President Volodymyr Zelenskyy on the second anniversary of Russia’s invasion of Ukraine.
+Meloni traveled to Kyiv last week to host a Group of Seven leaders meeting with Ukrainian President Volodymyr Zelenskyy on the second anniversary of Russia’s invasion.
 Leaders of Belgium, Canada and the EU Commission joined Meloni in Kyiv, and Biden and other leaders joined by video.
 Italy assumed its one-year presidency of the G7 in January.

 During her recent visit to Kyiv, Meloni reaffirmed Italian support for Ukraine and signed a security cooperation agreement for military and technical assistance through the end of the year.
 Italy is also committed to helping Ukraine reconstruct historical monuments.